zammad/zammad-admin-documentation/channels/email/email-headers.rst

 ********************
 .. header manipulation

-With specific email headers, you can make Zammad performing different actions depending on the content of the headers.
+With specific email headers, you can make Zammad perform different actions depending on the content of the headers.
 So, if you create a new email (e.g. from a form on your website) you can set these headers to perform actions or to hand over special information like custom attributes.